 - Carbapenem resistance and NDM-1 - Q&A from the UK Health Protection Agency

 - CDC MMWR (Morbidity and Mortality Weekly Report) June 25, 2010 / Vol.59 / No.24 / Page 250

 bioMérieux is actively committed to the fight against bacterial resistance and offers a complete range of products for the detection and screening of the most frequently found resistance mechanisms.
 For carbapenemase-producing Enterobacteriaceae, and namely NDM-1, the current bioMérieux ID/AST solutions are:

 - Advanced Expert System™

 NDM-1 is a Metallo Beta-Lactamase essentially found in Enterobacteriaceae (principally E. coli and K. pneumoniae).
 VITEK 2 AST cards and Etest accurately provide MIC results to specific carbapenem drugs that are commonly used to treat infections caused by resistant Enterobacteriaceae strains.
-Using these MIC results, Advanced Expert System (AES) analyzes the antimicrobial susceptibility pattern of each organism and can actually determine the carbapenmase resistant phenotype.
-The ability of AES to detect resistant phenotypes is crucial for helping clinicians guide therapy and predict clincial outcomes.
+Using these MIC results, Advanced Expert System (AES) analyzes the antimicrobial susceptibility pattern of each organism and can actually determine the carbapenemase resistant phenotype.
+The ability of AES to detect resistant phenotypes is crucial for helping clinicians guide therapy and predict clinical outcomes.
 Also, bioART <.strong>offers an additional tool that can be customized to alert users to carbapenem resistance patterns.

 Contact your local bioMérieux representative for information on additional Etest® laboratory tools that we can provide to assist in the assessment of highly resistant strains.